krushna06/Lanyard-JS/README.md

 The bot responds to the following command in a Discord channel:

 - `!userdata @user` - Fetches and displays the user data of the mentioned user in JSON format.
+- `!who @user` - Displays the user's lanyardjs link in an embed.

 ## Contributing